Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: System Model, Channel Estimation, and RIS Phase Shift Control

 \subsection{Channel Model}

 We assume a quasi-static block fading model where the channels are static and frequency flat in each coherence interval comprising $\tau_c$ symbols.
-We assume that the APs have knowledge of only the channel statistics instead of the instantaneous channel realizations.
-Also, $\tau_p$ symbols ($\tau_p < \tau_c$) in each coherence interval are dedicated to the channel estimation and the remaining $(\tau_c - \tau_p)$ symbols are utilized for the uplink and downlink data transmissions.
+We assume that the APs estimate the channel during the uplink pilot training phase.
+Thus, $\tau_p$ symbols ($\tau_p < \tau_c$) in each coherence interval are dedicated to the channel estimation phase and the remaining $(\tau_c - \tau_p)$ symbols are utilized for the uplink and downlink data transmission phases.

-The following notation is used: $g_{mk}$ is the channel between the user~$k$ and the AP~$m$, which is the direct link \cite{wu2019intelligent}; $\mathbf{h}_m \in \mathbb{C}^{N}$ is the channel between the AP~$m$ and the RIS; and $\mathbf{z}_{mk} \in \mathbb{C}^{N}$ is the channel between the RIS and the user~$k$.
-Each pair of the cascaded channels $\mathbf{h}_m$ and $\mathbf{z}_{mk}$ results in an indirect link (virtual line-of-sight link), which enhances the communication reliability between the AP~$m$ and the user~$k$ \cite{di2019smart}.
+The following notation is used: $g_{mk}$ is the channel between the user~$k$ and the AP~$m$, which is the direct link \cite{wu2019intelligent}; $\mathbf{h}_m \in \mathbb{C}^{N}$ is the channel between the AP~$m$ and the RIS; and $\mathbf{z}_{k} \in \mathbb{C}^{N}$ is the channel between the RIS and the user~$k$.
+The pair $\mathbf{h}_m$ and $\mathbf{z}_{k}$, which constitutes the cascaded channel, results in an indirect link (virtual line-of-sight link), which enhances the communication reliability between the AP~$m$ and the user~$k$ \cite{di2019smart}.
 The majority of existing works assume that the wireless channels undergo uncorrelated Rayleigh fading.
-In this paper, we consider a more realistic channel model by taking into account the spatial correlation among the scattering elements of the RIS, which is due to their sub-wavelength size, sub-wavelength inter-distance, and geometric layout.
-In an isotropic propagation environment, in particular, $g_{mk}$, $\mathbf{h}_{m}$, and $\mathbf{z}_{mk}$ can be modeled as follows
+In this paper, we consider a more realistic channel model by taking into account the spatial correlation among the engineered scattering elements of the RIS, which is due to their sub-wavelength size, sub-wavelength inter-distance, and geometric layout.
+In an isotropic propagation environment, in particular, $g_{mk}$, $\mathbf{h}_{m}$, and $\mathbf{z}_{k}$ can be modeled as follows